Menu Close

 Credit: Redington Frognal Association

-During 2023, water levels were being closely observed including over the dry summer months.
-The monitoring suggests that the pond is fed from groundwater, which is consistent with the pond as the source of the River Westbourne, as well as from rainwater.
+Over summer water levels were being closely observed.
+The monitoring suggests that the pond is fed from groundwater, which is consistent with the pond as the source of the River Westbourne, rather than from rainwater.

 Pond with raised water level and fencing on 3 November 2023